Lion: In zoos and circuses

 Lions were kept in cramped and squalid conditions at London Zoo until a larger lion house with roomier cages was built in the 1870s.
 Further changes took place in the early 20th century when Carl Hagenbeck designed enclosures with concrete "rocks", more open space and a moat instead of bars, more closely resembling a natural habitat.
 Hagenbeck designed lion enclosures for both Melbourne Zoo and Sydney's Taronga Zoo; although his designs were popular, the use of bars and caged enclosures prevailed in many zoos until the 1960s.
 In the late 20th century, larger, more natural enclosures and the use of wire mesh or laminated glass instead of lowered dens allowed visitors to come closer than ever to the animals; some attractions such as the Cat Forest/Lion Overlook of Oklahoma City Zoological Park placed the den on ground level, higher than visitors.

 Lion taming has been part of both established circuses and individual acts such as Siegfried & Roy.
 The practice began in the early 19th century by Frenchman Henri Martin and American Isaac Van Amburgh, who both toured widely and whose techniques were copied by a number of followers.
-Van Amburgh performed before Queen Victoria in 1838 when he toured Great Britain.
 Martin composed a pantomime titled Les Lions de Mysore ("the lions of Mysore"), an idea Amburgh quickly borrowed.
 These acts eclipsed equestrianism acts as the central display of circus shows and entered public consciousness in the early 20th century with cinema.
 In demonstrating the superiority of human over animal, lion taming served a purpose similar to animal fights of previous centuries.
 The ultimate proof of a tamer's dominance and control over a lion is demonstrated by the placing of the tamer's head in the lion's mouth.
 The now-iconic lion tamer's chair was possibly first used by American Clyde Beatty (1903–1965).